hardinb/lab_02_plasticwaste/lab-02.md

 ### Exercise 4.2

 Now, we use color to show which continent each datapoint in the scatterplot is from.
-Now we can see that the relationship between pwpc and mismanaged pwpc seems to differ between different continents.
+Now we can see that the relationship between PWPC and mismanaged PWPC seems to differ between different continents.

 The relationship appears to be positive and linear for countries in Africa and Oceana.
-This shows that for within these continents, a greater amount of plastic waste is typically associated with a greater amount of mismanaged plastic waste.
+This shows that for countries within these continents, a greater amount of plastic waste is typically associated with a greater amount of mismanaged plastic waste.

 Conversely, there does not appear to be much of a linear relationship for countries in Europe and South America.
 Within these continents, it